 The only person who can share this information with your teammates is you.

 If you’re deciding whether to disclose, here are three things to consider.

 1. First, is it necessary to disclose right away?
 For example, if you’re applying for a job, do you need an accommodation during the interview?
 If you do, one possibility is to ask for the accommodation without disclosing.
 You could say, “Can you turn on closed captions for our Zoom interview?”

 Or maybe you’re debating how to explain gaps on your resume.
 Remember that it’s up to you whether to disclose a disability.
 If it’s not necessary to disclose now, you may want to take your time deciding.

 2. If you can wait, look for signs that the employer is open to or at least aware of disability inclusion.
 Are the workspaces accessible to wheelchairs?
 Does the employee handbook make it easy to find out how to request an accommodation?

-These are some outward signs that a workplace is open to accommodating the different ways people think and move and function in the world.
+These are some outward signs that a workplace is open to accommodating the different ways people think, move, and function in the world.

 3. Think about whether your disability will pose a challenge at work.
 If you know that you’ll struggle without an accommodation, it can help to ask for one before the challenge keeps you from doing your job well.

 If I decide to disclose, who should I talk to and what should I say?

 If you decide to disclose, think about what you share and with whom.
 A good rule of thumb: Share on a need-to-know basis or only with people you really trust.